Kelly back, Riley out, Frost wanted as coaching season spins

 College football’s silly season went into overdrive Saturday as UCLA announced it had hired Kelly, the former Oregon coach, and Nebraska fired Riley within about 15 minutes of each other, closing one high-profile search after less than a week and officially opening another.

 There figures to be more activity in the next day or so.
-Texas A&M plays LSU later Saturday, and there has been lots of speculation that Aggies coach Kevin Sumlin could be the fifth SEC coach to be dismissed.
+After Texas A&M lost to LSU on Saturday night to fall to 7-5, coach Kevin Sumlin said he planned to go about his Sunday business as usual, but he acknowledged that could change.

+”I always think I should be retained.
+In my mind, I do my job as best as best as I can,” said Sumlin, who is 51-26 in six seasons with the Aggies, but only 25-23 in the SEC. ”And if you think otherwise, if you start doubting whoever you are, you’re in the wrong business.”

+If Sumlin is let go, he would be the fifth coach in the Southeastern Conference to be fired this year.

 Arkansas became the fourth SEC school with an opening on Friday.
 Bret Bielema was fired immediately following a loss to Missouri that ended Arkansas’ season with a 4-8 record.
 Mississippi, Florida and Tennessee are already searching for coaches.
 The Gators tried to woo Kelly, but he decided to return to college football in the conference where he has already had so much success.